How executive coaching helps senior leaders

 It takes discipline to carve out time to think in a busy schedule and yet most people would agree that you need quality head-space in order to refine the vision and strategy for an organization.

-Coaching can provide a thinking environment (Kline, 1999).
-A good coaching experience should be a place where a person feels completely It provide more than just a sounding board.
+Coaching should provide a thinking environment (Kline, 1999).
+A good coaching experience should be a place where a person feels completely at ease.
+It provides more than just a sounding board, it is a creative exercise.
 Coaching is a place where assumptions can be challenged and overcome.
 Visionary leaders such as Steve Jobs, Eric Schmidt and Bill Gates new this and used coaches (Eckfeldt, 2017).

 We can always be better